n3mo/cyberpunk-theme.el/README.md

 Acknowledgments
 ===============

-This theme is a port of the [overtone/emacs-live](https://github.com/overtone/emacs-live) theme of the same name.
+This theme began as a port of the [overtone/emacs-live](https://github.com/overtone/emacs-live) theme of the same name and evolved from there.
 The original theme was designed for use with the color-theme package.

 Bugs & Improvements
 ===================